 Radcliffe fellow Tsitsi Jaji says, "one of the most valuable aspects of my time at Radcliffe has been having access to the Schlesinger Library's collection of Shirley Graham Du Bois's papers."

 Patty Gelfman ’56 led her Radcliffe class to make a generous gift to the Schlesinger Library for its 50th reunion.
-That gift has funded the processing of some of the library’s most illustrious collections, including those of Betty Friedan and Charlotte Perkins Gilman.
+That gift has funded the processing of some of the library’s most illustrious collections, including those of Betty Friedan, Charlotte Perkins Gilman, Elizabeth Holtzman, and Marge (the creator of Little Lulu cartoons).

 Whether airing on your local public television station or playing film festivals around the world, each relies on hours of research and stacks of supporting materials.
 Where is that research done?
 Increasingly, the answer is the Schlesinger Library.